 Booking websites are your new best friend

 Do your research!
 Don’t just stick to one website, search multiple websites.
-Booking.com, HostelWorld, and Hostels.com are great places to start for budget travellers.
+Booking.com, HostelWorld, and Hostels.com are great places to start for budget travelers.
 They all offer several options that allow you to specify what you are looking for, like how far you want to be from the city centre and what amenities are crucial for the room or hotel to have.

 Tip: Always make sure when you find a place you like, to check the price of it on different booking websites, and even the hostel/hotels website to find which one has the cheapest rate.
 Each website may have different prices, or booking right through the hotel may end up being cheaper.